-My brief tour in academia consisted of a Benjamin Peirce fellowship in the Harvard math department, graduate work at Berkeley under Constantin Teleman, and undergraduate studies in computer science at Urbana-Champaign under Matt Ando and Elsa Gunter.
+My tour in academia consisted of a Benjamin Peirce postdoctoral fellowship in the Harvard math department, graduate work at Berkeley under Constantin Teleman, and undergraduate studies in computer science at Urbana-Champaign under Matt Ando and Elsa Gunter.

-You might also be interested in my wife's website, ThisIsSam.
-Also, this URL used to host a group research blog, Chromotopy.
+This URL used to host a group research blog, Chromotopy.

 My mathematical interests are in using algebro-geometric tools to answer questions in algebraic topology, and I have a penchant for computations—but I've done some other things too.